windmill-labs/windmilldocs/blog/2023-01-25-issue-tracker/index.md

 **Add a chart for the status**

-1. Insert a `Pie Chart`.
+1. Insert a `ChartJs` component from the `Charts` section.
-2. Select `Compute` as the input type in the right pane.
+2. Toggle from the `UI Editor` to the `JSON` input type in the right pane.
+3. Select `Compute` as the data source.
    ![Compute chart input](./14-wm-status-chart.png.webp)
-3. Click `Create an inline script`.
+4. Click `Create an inline script`.
-4. Choose `TypeScript (Deno)` as the language.
+5. Choose `TypeScript (Deno)` as the language.
-5. Name the script `Get Status Chart Data`.
+6. Name the script `Get Status Chart Data`.
-6. Paste in the following code:
+7. Paste in the following code:

    ```tsx
    export async function main(issues: any[]) {